bhruszka/MercariEuroHack-TeamMcTerminal/README.md

 # Mercari Euro Hack - Team McTerminal

 ## Idea:
-Our idea is to create a carpooling application that automatically matches people with optimal ridesharing opportunitie.
+Our idea is to create a carpooling application that automatically matches people with optimal ridesharing opportunity.

 ## Technology stack: